 In 2005, Jane’s vision was realized as Chatsworth became Mr Darcy’s residence in the film adaptation of the book.
 The house and gardens have also starred in The Duchess, starring Kiera Knightley, and the 2010 horror film, The Wolfman.

 Getting there: Chatsworth House is a three-and-a-half hour journey from central London.

 This extravagant stately home has quite a lot to boast about.
 Not only has it starred in several blockbusters, it’s also a World Heritage Site and the birthplace of Sir Winston Churchill.

 The magnificent Baroque architecture, stunning interiors and Capability Brown-landscaped gardens have made Blenheim the perfect setting for movies like 2009’s The Young Victoria and Gulliver’s Travels, where it starred as a Lilliputian castle.
-And made appearances in movies like 2015's Cinderella and Spectre and most recently Transformers: The Last Knight in 2017.
+It also made appearances in movies including 2015's Cinderella and Spectre and most recently Transformers: The Last Knight in 2017.

 Hatfield House, Hertfordshire

 What do Shakespeare, Sherlock and Batman have in common?
 They’ve all graced the big screen alongside the magnificent Hatfield House.